 Getting a job/ internship or any work might seem difficult at times.
 But that’s a secondary problem.
 Our primary concern should be how we can get there and with what necessary steps.
 The answer is in your resume or curriculum vitae (CV).
-Your resume plays an important role in getting you your dream job.
-It has elements like area of interest and your work-life overview that say a lot about your personality.
+Your resume plays a vital role in getting you your dream job.
+It has elements like your area of interest and your work-life overview that tell a lot about your personality.

-It might be a key factor in getting you the job of your dreams.
-After all, a job is not just about your skills, but also about your attitude.
+It might be a critical factor in getting you the job of your dreams.
+After all, a job is not just about your skills but also about your attitude.
 We often ignore highlighting our personality through our interests.

 A resume tells a story about the concerned person, and it has to go beyond his work experience and education history.
 Most of what you learn in life is because of what you do in your spare time.